lopeznomar/lopeznomar/README.md

 AI/ML Applications & Process Automation

 🌱 Current Focus:
-Expanding my expertise in smart contract development and contributing to impactful ETL projects that transform raw data into actionable insights.
+Expanding my expertise to impactful projects that transform raw data into actionable insights.

 🐾 Beyond Code:
 When I'm not debugging or optimizing systems, you'll find me hiking in nature or enjoying time with my dogs—because balance is key!